qbg/syntax-rules/README.md

 (+& <patterns>) is equivalent to & <patterns> except that other patterns may follow (& would normally consume all remaining patterns in the list).
-Note during matching only the first ampersand clause will be used; all patterns after it will be ignored.
+Note during matching only the first ampersand clause will be used; all patterns after it will be ignored. (+describe <description> <pattern>) will describe the pattern using description.
+This is useful for providing better error messages.

 In the case that no rule matches the macro invocation, a bad syntax exception will be thrown that contains the incorrect code.